‘One Piece’ Episode 883 Spoilers: Sabo, Revolutionary Army Infiltrate Mary Geoise, Garp Confronts King Stelly

 — ONE PIECE.com(ワンピース) (@OPcom_info) May 6, 2019

-One Piece Episode 883 featured the return of an annoying character from the Goa Kingdom – King Stelly.
+One Piece Episode 883 featured the return of an annoying character from the Goa Kingdom: King Stelly.
 Stelly is the step-brother of Revolutionary Army Chief of Staff Sabo.
-After being raised as a noble, Stelly worked hard to have connections with the royal family of the Goa Kingdom.
+After being raised as a noble, Stelly worked hard to get connections with the royal family of the Goa Kingdom.
 When she married Princess Sarie Nantokanette, a mysterious incident happened that resulted in the death of the king and prince of the Goa Kingdom.
-Months later, Stelly came the new king of the Goa Kingdom.
+Months later, Stelly came the new king of the kingdom.

 In the latest episode of One Piece, King Stelly ordered Garp to bow before him since he’s also a citizen of the Goa Kingdom.
 As expected, Garp refused and called him a “brat.”
-King Stelly and his queen were surprised by Garp’s actions, but the former Navy vice admiral doesn’t seem to care at all.
+King Stelly and his queen were surprised by Garp’s actions, but the former Navy vice admiral didn’t seem to care at all.
 King Stelly asked Garp to help him become a Celestial Dragon, but for the second time, his request was denied.

-One Piece Episode 883 revealed that Sabo and the Revolutionary Army commanders – Lindbergh, Morley, and Karasu – have finally succeeded to infiltrate the Holy Land Mary Geoise.
-After seeing his stepbrother King Stelly, Sabo remembered his past, including the first time he met Luffy and their adventures with their late brother Portgas D. Ace.
+One Piece Episode 883 revealed that Sabo and the Revolutionary Army commanders — Lindbergh, Morley, and Karasu — have finally succeeded to infiltrate the Holy Land Mary Geoise.
+After seeing his stepbrother, King Stelly, Sabo remembered his past, including the first time he met Luffy and their adventures with their late brother, Portgas D. Ace.